equinor/template-fastapi-react/documentation/docs/contribute/development-guide/coding/extending-the-api/adding-features/03-securing-endpoints.md

 app.include_router(routes, dependencies=[Security(auth_with_jwt)])
 ```

 That's it!
-Now every route added like this will require a successfull JWT validation before the request will be processed.
+Now every route added like this will require a successful JWT validation before the request will be processed.

 Dependencies can also return values, useful if you need to do some kind of __authorization__.
 Here is one example;